20msc00/EMachine/Question_4.md

 Create a test set for each persona.
 For each response, send the persona spec, conversation history, and candidate response to a judge LLM (it can be chosen by searching last benchmarks for judge LLMs) with the prompt: "Score persona adherence (0-1), consistency (0-1), quality (0-1), and safety (pass/fail) with reasoning."
 Aggregate scores (mean, std, per-persona breakdown) and track consistency over 10+ turn conversations.
 Produce an evaluation report with quantitative metrics showing which personas perform best and where the model fails.

-### Result

-An evaluation report is produced with quantitative metrics showing which personas perform best and where the model fails.
-This enables data-driven improvements and model iteration.

 ---

 ## Summary